Yonex Comfort Z3 Review: not what I had expected

 Who Comfort Z3 is suited for

-Yonex Comfort Z3 seems best suited for ambitious casual players that play the occasional tournament.
+Yonex Comfort Z3 seems best suited for the Yonex-sponsored professional player who doesn’t like their other shoes.

 Who Comfort Z3 is not suited for